dennismi/dennismi.github.io/_posts/2016-02-23-first-thoughts-of-jekyll.md

 # Installation
 Well I am on windows so, i thought, this is gonna be hell.
 I have seen it before.
 Looks neat, but way easier to setup on a *nix machine than on windows.

 This however was not the case.
-I found [Burela's blog](https://davidburela.wordpress.com/2015/11/28/easily-install-jekyll-on-windows-with-3-command-prompt-entries-and-chocolatey/) which details the TWO steps needed.
+I found [David Burela's blog](https://davidburela.wordpress.com/2015/11/28/easily-install-jekyll-on-windows-with-3-command-prompt-entries-and-chocolatey/) which details the TWO steps needed.
 Well it maybe a little bit more, due to the [chocolatey](http://www.chocolatey.org) prerequisite.

-Just in case Burela's blog is down, and you came here first, let me give you the steps.
+Just in case David Burela's blog is down, and you came here first, let me give you the steps.

 1. Have Chocolatey installed? if so jump to 4 if not continue
 1. Open command prompt in administrator mode